 Figure 2 - Proposed mechanisms of platelet activation in bacterial CAP.
 The interaction of bacterial pathogens (purple circles) or their liberated cell-wall components with TLRs 2 and 4 (represented by symbol T) on platelets results in platelet activation.
 This, in turn, is characterized by generation of TxA2 and mobilization of platelet intracellular granules resulting in release of stored ADP.
 TxA2 and ADP intensify platelet activation via their respective interactions with thromboxane TP and purinergic P2Y12 receptors.
 PF4, released via mobilization of intracellular granules, also contributes to platelet activation.
-This involves interaction of PF4 with CAP pathogens followed by binding of IgG to form a complex, which binds to the platelet FcyRIIA receptor, resulting in activation of the platelet integrin, GPIIb/IIIa (α IIb β 3).
-In addition to activation of GPIIb/IIIa, these various mechanisms of platelet activation also result in upregulated expression/activation of various other platelet adhesion molecules (GPIb α , P selectin, CD4OL, ICAM-2) which promote homotypic and/or heterotypic platelet aggregation.
-In the case of the former, homotypic aggregation results in platelet plug formation.
-With respect to heterotypic aggregation, the binding of platelets to neutrophils intensifies neutrophil activation, causing binding to and damage of vascular endothelium, thereby potentiating platelet activation and thrombus formation via exposure of, and contact with, subendothelial connective tissue.
+This involves interaction of PF4 with CAP pathogens followed by binding of IgG to form a complex, which binds to the platelet FcvRIIA receptor, resulting in activation of the platelet integrin, GPIIb/IIIa (α IIb β 3).
+In addition to activation of GPIIb/IIIa, these various mechanisms of platelet activation also result in upregulated expression/activation of various other platelet adhesion molecules (GPIb α , P selectin, CD4OL, ICAM-2) which promote homotypic adgregation, the binding of platelets to neutrophils intensifies neutrophil activation, causing binding to and damage of vascular endothelium, thereby potentiating platelet activation and thrombus formation via exposure of, and contact with, subendothelial connective tissue.
 The inhibitory actions of statins on these processes are denoted by the intersecting double lines (=).
-ADP= adenosine diphosphate; CD4OL= CD40 ligand; GP= glycoprotein; ICAM= intercellular adhesion molecule; P= platelet; PF4= platelet factor-4; TLR= Toll-like receptor; TP= thromboxane; TxA2= thromboxane A_2 .
+ADP = adenosine diphosphate; CD4OL = CD40 ligand; GP = glycoprotein; ICAM = intercellular adhesion molecule; P = platelet; PF4 = platelet; PF4 = platelet factor-4; TLR = Toll-like receptor; TP = thromboxane; TxA2 = thromboxane A2.
 See Figure 1 legend for expansion of other abbreviations.

-effects, including antiinflammatory and immunomodulatory activities that may contribute to their effectiveness against cardiac disease.
-Many of these target various components of the pathways involved in the pathogenesis of CAP, including the cardiac complications.
-Activities that may contribute to their effectiveness against cardiac disease.
+effects, including antiinflammatory and immunomodulatory activities that may contribute to their effectiveness against cardiac disease.^{35,36} Many of these target various components of the pathways involved in the pathogenesis of CAP, including the cardiac complications.^{36,37}

 These pleiotropic effects of statins occur primarily as a consequence of inhibition of activity of the enzyme, 3-hydroxy-3-methyl-glutaryl CoA reductase, not only decreasing the synthesis of mevalonic acid and cholesterol but also of isoprenoids.
 This latter activity attenuates intracellular signaling mediated via the $G{\beta\gamma}$ subunit of GPCRs via interference with isoprenylation of the Rac/Rho/Ras family of small GTP-binding proteins.
-Antiinflammatory activities of statins mediated via interference with isoprenylation include inhibition of the proinflammatory transcription factor, nuclear factor κB (NF- κB), 38 and induction of transcription of the gene encoding the antioxidative enzyme, heme-oxygenase-1.39
+Antiinflammatory activities of statins mediated via interference with isoprenylation include inhibition of the proinflammatory transcription factor, nuclear factor κB (NF- κB),38 and induction of transcription factor.

+tion of the gene encoding the antioxidative enzyme, heme-oxygenase-1.39

-In addition, statins, via their cholesterol-lowering activity, have been reported to disrupt cholesterol-rich membrane lipid rafts with resultant impairment of intracellular signaling by other types of GPCR such as $G\alpha i^{40}$ as well as the lectin-like oxidized low-density lipoprotein-1 receptor (LOX-1),41 which are dependent on intact lipid rafts.
+In addition, statins, via their cholesterol-lowering activity, have been reported to disrupt cholesterol-rich membrane lipid rafts with resultant impairment of intracellular signaling by other types of GPCR such as $G\alpha^{i{40}}$ as well as the lectin-like oxidized low-density lipoprotein-1 receptor (LOX-1),41 which are dependent on intact lipid rafts.